clearlinux/how-to-clear/04-deploying.md

 ~/mix $ sudo mixer build image
 ```

+Note: If you have made any changes to `builder.conf` or the content
+of your mix, you need to run `sudo mixer build all` before creating
+a new image, otherwise your image will be possibly built with old
+content and not include the needed URL changes for `swupd` to work
+properly inside the image.

 This outputs a file called `release.img` which is directly bootable in
 Qemu.
 We use the standard `start_qemu.sh` script to invoke Qemu to then
 invoke the image and redirect the VM output to our local console.
 For